 The cost of a paying this 100% Bonus in 2018 is estimated at €265 million .
 By comparison – the total Budget 2019 reductions in income tax and USC for all of 2019 will come to a total of €291 million.

-The 2018 bonus is expected to be paid out to the majority of eligible people along with their normal weekly payments between December 3rd 2018 and Dec 7th 2018.
+The 2018 bonus will be paid out to eligible people, along with their normal weekly payments, between December 3rd 2018 and December 7th 2018.

 The minimum Christmas Bonus payment is €20 .

-List of Pensions and Benefits that are eligible for the Christmas Bonus – see below :
+For a List of all Pensions and Benefits that are eligible for the 2018 Christmas Bonus – see below :

 Back to Education Allowance (people coming from Jobseeker’s payments must have been on their payment and/or BTEA for 15 months)

 Back to Work Enterprise Allowance

 Carer’s Allowance and Benefit